semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

    ![Screenshot of Semgrep Cloud Platform's Network Broker page](/img/scp-broker.png#md-width)

-2. Update the `config.yaml` with your GitLab/GitHub URL:
+2. Update the `config.yaml` with your GitLab or GitHub URL:

   ```yaml
   # for GitLab